 Goodwill relates entirely to the pet insurance business acquired on 31 January 2020.
 The cost of an acquisition is measured as the fair value of the total identifiable net assets acquired.
 On acquisition of a business combination, the excess of purchase consideration over the fair value of identifiable net assets acquired is recognised as goodwill.
 Following initial recognition, goodwill is not amortised as it has an indefinite useful life, but is tested for impairment annually and assessed at each reporting date for indicators of impairment.
 For the purposes of impairment testing, goodwill is allocated to the CGU.
-No impairment losses on goodwill were recognised during the year to 30 June 2020.
+No goodwill impairment assessment was performed at 30 June 2020, as it was included in the assessment of the fair value of the assets and liabilities acquired.
+At 30 June 2021, goodwill was tested using the value in use methodology, using projected cash flows for the next five years.
+The cash flows were discounted using a nominal rate of 12.79% after tax, with a terminal growth rate of 2%.
+Adverse changes in actual performance or future rates of growth will reduce the calculated recoverable amount.
+A reduction of 13% in the projected average five year underwriting result growth would result in impairment of the value in use.
+The recoverable amount using the five year projection exceeds the carrying amount, and no impairment losses on goodwill were recognised during the year to 30 June 2021 (30 June 2020: Nil).